How to File a Utah LLC or Corporation Amendment

 Step 3: File your amendment paperwork with the Utah Division of Corporations and Commercial Code

 Now it’s time to file your paperwork, the Amendment to Certificate of Organization form.
 Utah allows LLCs to file this paperwork online or by mail.
-But either way, you’ll need to locate the form on the Division of Corporations website, download it (for paper filings), and fill it out with the information you gathered in step 2.
+Utah encourages online filing, but if you’re filing by paper, you’ll need to locate the form on the Division of Corporations website, download it, and fill it out with the information you gathered in Step 2.
 Submit it through the online portal or by mailing (or dropping off in person) the paper form to the Division’s office.
+You’ll need to submit two copies.

 At the time of this writing, this form costs $37 to submit.
 Once your paperwork is processed, your amendment will go into effect.